Quansight-Labs/quansight-labs-site/posts/2021/10/numpy_benchmarking_blog.md

 	- I then turned my focus to reduce the number of loops.
 And I'll say hats off to the *Vectorized Approach* of the NumPy.
-NumPy achieved more than 10% than Python and equivalent speed to compiled methods like C++ and Numba.
+NumPy achieved a speed of more than 10% faster than Python.
+The compelling thing is the changing behavior of NumPy from python-like performance to compiled-like performance.

 	- The only task left was to verify whether we got the same results in all the cases.
-Initially, I wanted to make my code as small as possible.
+Initially, I wanted to make my code as compact as possible.
 Hence I focused on using more NumPy functions, but this, in turn, led to a decrement in the readability of code and made my code more complex.
 I learned that the structure of the code should be made easier to understand for the end-user.